01 – Brunei becomes independent of Britain. The Sultan of Brunei appoints himself Prime Minister, Finance Minister and Home Affairs Minister.

 11 – Dr Kathryn D Sullivan becomes the first US woman astronaut to walk in space.

 12 – An IRA bomb meant for Prime Minister Margaret Thatcher rips through the Grand Hotel, Brighton, where the Conservative Party conference is being held.
 Five people die and 31 are injured as 20lbs of explosive hidden in room 629 devastates the hotel which is temporary home to the cabinet.
 Conservative party Chairman, Norman Tebbit, is amongst those seriously injured.

 26 – A baboon’s heart is transplanted into 15-day-old ‘Baby Fae’.
 She dies on November 15 from heart and kidney failure.

 28 – Chinese communist party announces economic reforms allowing a measure of free enterprise.

-30 – In Poland, pro-solidarity priest Fr.
-Popieluszko is found murdered after being kidnapped by the secret police.
+30 – In Poland, pro-Solidarity priest Father Jerzy Popieluszko is found murdered after being kidnapped by the secret police.
 About 250,000 people attend his funeral at his church in a Warsaw suburb on 3 November.

-30 – Indira Gandhi is murdered by the two Sikh guards stationed at the gate between her private residence and her office.
+30 – Prime Minister of India, Indira Gandhi, is murdered by the two Sikh guards stationed at the gate between her private residence and her office.
 Security officer Beant Singh, trusted by Mrs Gandhi for more than 10 years, fires three shots into her abdomen from a .38 revolver, and Satwant Singh pumps an additional 30 rounds from his automatic weapon into her crumpled body.
 Beant Singh is shot dead within minutes of the assassination.
 Satwant Singh is arrested and hanged.

 05 – 800 British miners return to work.